brosmar18/reading-notes/code-401/midterm/prep01.md

 - How you will identify tasks, assign tasks, know when they are complete, and manage work in general?

+    The process of task management in our project will start with identifying the essential features of the app.
+Each feature will then be broken down into smaller, manageable components, with each component representing a specific task.
+These tasks would be assigned to team members based on their individual strengths and skills, ensuring efficiency and quality in execution.
+We would use project management tools to track the progress and completion of these tasks, facilitating clear visibility and effective coordination of work across the team.
+This structured approach allows us to efficiently manage workload and ensure timely completion of each component of the project.

 - What project management tool will be used?

+    For the project management needs, I will be utilizing GitHub Projects.
+This tool is well-suited for managing software development projects, offering features like task tracking, progress visualization, and collaboration functionalities.
+By leveraging GitHub Projects, I can effectively organize tasks, monitor development stages, and facilitate team communication, all within a platform that seamlessly integrates with the code repository.
+This choice ensures a cohesive and efficient management of the project's workflow.

 ## Git Process

 - What components of your project will live on GitHub?

 - How will you share the repository with your teammates?